tonylukasavage/cv2r/README.md

 | Camilla                        | 87BF | 47CF  | $3BA = #42 (#?? for cross) | still appears as cross no matter what item it actually gives you |
 | sacred flame                   | 87CD | 47DD | | still appears as flame no matter what item it actually gives you |

+### progressive whips and crystals

+* `$D0` will track in each bit whether or not you've already received a progressive upgrade from a particular actor.

 ### unused but interesting values

 (ROM) 0x1EE25 is 0x092010, which seems to indicate it's a carryable item, but 0x10 doesn't match up with the bit flags currently mapped.